tchan2/packet-gpu/README.md

 echo "Completed.
 Script finished."
 Completed.
 Script finished.
 ```
-at the bottom of this script, the script has been completed.
+at the bottom of the `cloud-init-output` log, the script has been completed.

 ## Check Your Installations
-To ensure that all installations have been completed successfully, we must run the following the initialize our session after entering our server:
+To ensure that all installations have been completed successfully, we must run the following to initialize our session after entering our server:
 ```
 $ source ~/.bashrc
 ```